 Vulvar cancer is a type of cancer that affects the vulvar region.
 It accounts for about three per cent of all gynaecological cancers and is most commonly diagnosed in older women aged around 70 years or over.
 However, an increasing number of women aged 35 to 45 are being diagnosed with this form of cancer.

-The most common site for vulvar cancer is the labia majora, while just one in 10 cases originates in the clitoris.
-The vulva has lots of blood and lymphatic vessels, which means that vulvar cancer cells can easily spread to nearby body parts such as the bladder, vagina and anus.
+The most common site for vulvar cancer is the labia majora, while just one in 10 cases affect the clitoris.
+As the cancer grows it usually spreads to nearby body parts such as the bladder, vagina and anus.
 Without treatment, it can cause severe infection and pain.

 Symptoms of vulvar cancer